-6) If 5GMSGS Client 1 is authorized to send Aggregated Group Message Request, the MSGin5G server sends group message as specified in step#2 onwards clause 6.5.1.2, where instead of group message request, Aggregated Group Message request will be sent.
+6) If MSGin5G Client 1 is authorized to send Aggregated Group Message Request, the MSGin5G server sends group message as specified in step#2 onwards clause 6.5.1.2, where instead of group message request, Aggregated Group Message request will be sent.

+6.17.5 Solution evaluation

+Typical IoT device communication is sending and receiving small data that can be delivered just in a message and it is possible that the small data is significantly smaller than the maxmimum segment size allowed to transmit.
+The solution introduced in 6.17.2, 6.17.3 and 6.17.4 enables aggregated messaging (point-to-point, application-to-point, and group messaging) for efficient resource usage of the control plane and user plane.

 6.18 Solution 18: Interconnection

 6.18.1 Description